Article ID: 2701020 - View products that this article applies to.

-When your Outlook profile is configured to deliver email messages to a .pst file, and when the Outlook profile also includes an Exchange account that is configured to use Cached Exchange Mode, you may experience one or more of the following issues:
+In Microsoft Office Outlook 2007 or 2010, your Outlook profile is configured to use a Personal Folders (.pst) file (also known as an Outlook Data File) as the default email delivery location, and your Outlook profile also includes an Exchange account that is configured to use Cached Exchange Mode.
+In this configuration, you may experience one or more of the following issues:

-Because of these limitations, we do not recommend the configuration that is described in the "Summary" section.
-To prevent unexpected issues from occurring, we recommend that an Exchange account always be set as the delivery location.
-By default, if the Exchange account is configured to use Cached Exchange Mode, the delivery location is the offline folder (.ost) file (also know as the offline Outlook data file).
+Because of these limitations, we do not recommend the configuration that is described in the "Symptoms" section.
+To prevent unexpected issues, we recommend that an Exchange account always be set as the delivery location.
+By default, if the Exchange account is configured to use Cached Exchange Mode, the delivery location is the offline folder (.ost) file (also known as the offline Outlook data file).

 Additionally, we recommend that you enable Cached Exchange Mode for the primary Exchange account in your Outlook profile and that you set Outlook to deliver email messages to the .ost file.
 There are many advantages to delivering email messages to the .ost file.
 These include, but are not limited to, the following:

 In some circumstances, email messages that are delivered to a local .pst file may not be retained on the Exchange server.
 This may be a factor if email messages must be retained for legal or disaster-recovery purposes.